square/kotlinpoet/docs/functions.md

 ```

 While the output is correct, the resulting line of code is quite long and hard to read.
 KotlinPoet
-nis unable to understand the context of the expression and adjust the formatting for you, but
+is unable to understand the context of the expression and adjust the formatting for you, but
 there's a trick you can use to declare a breaking space - use the `♢` symbol where you know it's
 safe to optionally wrap the line.
 Let's apply this to our example: